 In the window that appears, choose the “URL Prefix” section and type in your site’s URL.
 Make sure to include the address with https:// and not only WWW.
 Click continue.

 After that, you should see the message that your ownership is verified.

-Using the Search Console, navigate to the “Security Issues” tab.
-There you will see if there are specific URLs within your website that have been infected with dangerous codes or programs.
-Usually, only one or several specific pages or files on your website might be infected and not the whole site.
+Now, navigate to the “Security Issues” tab.
+There you will see the specific URLs within your website that have been infected with malware.

 Once you have pinpointed the URLs that are causing trouble, either remove them manually or get experts to help you with the cleanup.

-Just because your site is clean after removing the malware, it might not be enough.
+Only removing the malware is not enough.
 Google may not reinstate you until you also fix the vulnerabilities that allowed the infection in the first place.
-As such, they recommend visiting their resources for hacked websites in order to better identify and resolve vulnerabilities in your website’s security portfolio.
+As such, they recommend visiting their resources for hacked websites in order to better identify and resolve vulnerabilities in your website.

 There are several tips that Google gives in order to fully resolve security issues:

 – Make sure that the hacker didn’t obtain any personal and confidential information.
 If there was a phishing attack, visit antiphishing.org and follow their documentation.

 – Remove the unfamiliar addition of URLs from Google Search Console.
 To do this, refer to the step above.

 – Make sure to have a clean backup of your site.
 This will make the cleanup easier as you can restore the clean version of your site.